StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 13/06/2020 - Esrin - QoL improvements to specialisations to keep them synced up with any changes to linked talent descriptions or activations.
+- 13/06/2020 - Esrin - Restored individual embedded talents to character sheets to allow for talents without associated specialisations (such as for rivals and nemesis).
+- 13/06/2020 - Esrin - Bugfix to force power description display area.
 - 12/06/2020 - Cstadther - Added Specializations Trees, utilizing drag and drop talents.
 Only for characters.
 - 12/06/2020 - Esrin - Completed all initial Group Manager functionality and added last localisation hooks.
 - 12/06/2020 - Cstadther - Added popout editor and dice symbol rendering for force powers.
 Updated popout editor to specify height/width/left/top.
 - 12/06/2020 - Cstadther - Added popout editor for specials and dice symbol rendering in descriptions and specials